Terrorism - How could it affect you?

 Your plan should include:

 - Where to meet if an emergency occurs or you’re separated.
-Try to pick a location that’s easy to find, such as the New Zealand embassy, your hotel, a famous landmark, or the nearest Starbucks or McDonald’s.
+Try to pick a location that’s easy to find, such as the New Zealand embassy, your hotel or a famous landmark.

 - An agreed time on how long to wait for, and what to do if your companion doesn’t arrive in the allocated time.